Citizen’s Police Academy

 - Week Number 2 - Patrol Procedures: A look into what all takes place when the Opelika Police "take to the road" - the paperwork and documentation which must take place, as well as the special equipment that our police force is fortunate to have and how it is used.
 Participants sign up for an evening with police officers as they patrol the streets of our community or take 911 calls from citizens in distress.

 - Week Number 3 - Traffic: It's not as simple or easy or safe as it appears to be.
 Demonstrations and class participation exercises are included in this session.

 - Week Number 4 - Investigations: It's not like "Law and Order" - REAL investigations take a whole lot more time and effort and a tremendous amount of attention paid to intricately detailed (often times minuscule) pieces of evidence.
 There are demonstrations and class participation exercises in this session.

 - Week Number 5 - Canine: This is a really fun night!
 Participants see "up close and personal" the K-9 units what it takes to train them, their unique abilities to maneuver in adverse situations.
 There are demonstrations by the K-9 units.

-- Week Number 7 - Fire Arms Training System (FATS): A computerized system that puts officers through simulated scenarios to teach them how to make split-second decisions, and how much force to use in any given situation, is the focus of the training this evening.
+- Week Number 7 - APEX: A computerized system that puts officers through simulated scenarios to teach them how to make split-second decisions, and how much force to use in any given situation, is the focus of the training this evening.
 (It's harder than it looks!)
-Officers demonstrate the use of the FATS system, and then every participant an opportunity to do the same!

 - Week Number 8 - Graduation Night: This is a fun night where police officers and participants gather together one last time.
-Class members receive certificates of graduation and a "memory book" - and enjoy a delicious catered dinner!
+Class members receive certificates of graduation and enjoy a delicious catered dinner!